jaffamonkey/hugo-serif-theme/exampleSite/content/services/quality-engineering.md

 - Adaptive test strategies.
 - Applying quality checks from design through to development.
 - UI test frameworks
-- API test frameworks with service virtulisation to ensure test continuity.
+- API test frameworks with service virtualization to ensure test continuity.
 - Performance tests with every build to check Accessibility, Load and Security.
 - Integration of tests into CI/CD pipelines.